Bismark-K/alx-pre_course/0x01-git/README.md

-creating files into the git folder
+Creating files into the git folder